ietf-gitwg/using-github/draft-ietf-git-using-github.md

 ## Issue Tracking Mode

 In addition to managing documents, the Working Group might choose to use GitHub for tracking outstanding issues.
-In this mode of interaction, all substantive technical discussions are tracked as issues in the issue tracker.
+In this mode of interaction, a record of the existence of substantive technical discussions is tracked using issues in the issue tracker.
 However, discussion of any substantial matters is always conducted on mailing lists.

 Under this mode, issues and pull requests can be opened by anyone, but anything deemed substantive MUST be resolved exclusively on the mailing list.
-Discussion on GitHub is kept to a minimum.
+Discussion on GitHub is kept to a recording the state of issues.
 Only editorial matters can be resolved using the issue tracker.

 Chairs and editors are given discretion in determining what issues are substantive.
 As documents mature, it is generally prudent to prefer consulting